Soapstone-Services/glassBead-001-atris/README.md

-# Claudius
+# Claudius (not functional yet)

 Audius gets an oracle.

 Currently uses ChatGPT but the bad pun is irresistable, so this is getting implemented with Anthropic's claude-3.5.